Authoritative Answers, Fun, & Aloha -- no cost, no passwords, no popups

 - Curacao Island, Caribbean

 thumbs up sign Thanks William and Theodorus.
-You folks are talking about scrapping, but in this case Lee is looking to remove the nickel coating without attacking or doing any damage to his aluminum disk.
+But you folks are talking about scrapping, whereas in this case Lee is looking to remove the nickel coating without doing damage to his aluminum disk.

 Regards,